rayanssan/techthrift/README.md

 ## 📁 Documentation

 - **API Documentation**
-  OpenAPI specifications can be found in the `docs` folder.
+  The OpenAPI specification can be found in the `docs` folder.

-- **Database Diagram**
-  A complete ER diagram of the database is also located in the `docs` folder.